Structs Instead of Classes

 has 0 leaves remaining

-In other OOP languages like java, this problem can be solved by using constructors.
+In other OOP languages like java, we can solve this problem by using constructors.
 A valid object can be created by using a parameterized constructor.

-Let’s make changes to the program we wrote so that every time an employee is created, it is usable.
+Let’s make changes to the program we wrote so that it is usable every time an employee is created.

 Example